Communities

 COLUMBIA VALLEY

-The Warm Side of the Rockies
+The warm side of the Rockies

 Population: 11,700 | Growth: 23.4% (2016-2021)

 The natural beauty and resources in the Columbia Valley’s landscape are assets that provide for vibrant tourism and natural resources sectors.
+Live lakeside, mountain side, in the heart of downtown, or on an acreage: it is all possible in the Columbia Valley.

 Creston